xtrx-sdr/images/README.md

 ## Structure
  - `binaries` - pre-compiled host binary packages.
  - `sources` - reference source code used for building the binaries.
-Uses git submodules to reference to the relevant git repositores.
+Uses git submodules to reference to the relevant git repositories.
 See *Manual Compilation* for more details.
  - `firmwares` - FPGA images for reflashing. (not yet published)

-## Manual compilation of host libraries from the `sources` directiry
+## Manual compilation of host libraries from the `sources` directory

-You need C and C++ compiler to build host libraries. `libusb1` is also required if you're using USB3 adapter.
-For debian-based system:
+You need C and C++ compiler to build host libraries. `libusb1` is also required if you're using a USB3 adapter.
+For Debian-based systems:
 ```
 % sudo apt-get install build-essential libusb-dev cmake dkms
 ```
-First you need to clone relevant revisions of source modules:
+First, you need to clone relevant revisions of source modules:
 ```
 % git submodule init
 % git submodule update